 The total cost or savings to state or local governmental entities is unknown.
-Most state governmental entities estimate no costs, however, some state governmental entities may have unknown or indirect costs.
-Estimated costs, if any, to local governmental entities will vary, but could be significant.
+Most state governmental entities estimate no costs, however, some state governmental entities may have indirect costs or unknown costs that may exceed \$100,000.
+Estimated costs, if any, to local governmental entities could be significant.